microsoft/Project-Yellowstone-Documentation/business-central/purchase-landing-page.md

 ## How to use this report

-- **Navigation**: Use the tabs at the left of the report to navigate between different pages.
+- **Navigation**: Use the tabs at the bottom of the report to navigate between different pages.
 - **Filters**: Apply filters to narrow down the data to specific time periods, categories, or other dimensions.
 - **Drill-Down**: Click on data points to drill down into more detailed views and uncover deeper insights.